molivacce/hello-world/README.md

 # hello-world
 A simple repository to get started with GitHub.
-Hi am Martin I am leraning to progrm in PHP and use with WordPress.
+Hi, I am Martin.
+I am learning to program in PHP to use it with WordPress.
-This entry is done to practice making a commit.
+This entry is to practice making a commit.